phan28395/JetbrainBankingDatabase/README.md

 6) Transfer money to another account within the database .Here some situation will be handle.
 Such as enter a wrong transfering account, not enough fund, the cardnumber not mached with Luhn algorithm,
 8) Close the account (delete from database)
-The programm will interact with database and have a user interface.
+9)The programm will interact with database and have a user interface.
 The user interface will keep on running until the user want to stop the programm by entering '0'